bruce-hill/tomo/docs/lists.md

 ---

 ### `by`
-Creates a new array with elements spaced by the specified step value.
+Creates a new list with elements spaced by the specified step value.

 ```tomo
 func by(arr:List(T), step: Int -> List(T))
 ```

-- `arr`: The original array.
+- `arr`: The original list.
 - `step`: The step value for selecting elements.

 **Returns:**
-A new array with every `step`-th element from the original array.
+A new list with every `step`-th element from the original list.

 **Example:**
 ```tomo